Why Migrate PST Files to Office 365?

 - PSTs raise the cost of business: PST files tend to increase administrative load.
 Admins might be tasked to find PST files throughout the organization, or users might ask administrators to attempt to repair corrupt PSTs.
 Either way, this additional administrative effort incurs cost.
 On a similar note, there may be costs related to improper data exposure, file storage, backup maintenance, and data loss.

 The Ponemon Institute/IBM Security analysis conducted in 2018 reveals the average cost of data breaches is $3.86M.
 The study also found that breaches are getting larger with the average size of breaches, based on the companies surveyed, increased by 2.2 percent year after year.
 When broken down by country, the US is leading in the most data breaches, equaling out to an average of $7.91M.

 To state the obvious, whatever costs you may absorb to eliminate PSTs could arguably be considered a rounding error as compared to the potentially catastrophic financial loss as a result of a PST-enabled security breach.

 We encourage enterprise organizations to look at technology solutions for eliminating PSTs in their ecosystem and removing this ticking financial time bomb.

-If you’d like to learn more, please register for our upcoming webinar:
+If you’d like to learn more, please register for this on-demand webinar:

 Ticking Time Bombs: Why You Need to Migrate PST Files

-This lively session will be hosted by Thomas Madsen (aka the PST Eliminator) and Mike Weaver (Director of Enterprise Migrations).
-They’ll discuss the crucial issues revolving around PSTs and provide practical advice on how you can eliminate risk.
+This lively session was hosted by Thomas Madsen (aka the PST Eliminator) and Mike Weaver (Director of Enterprise Migrations).
+They discussed the crucial issues revolving around PSTs and provided practical advice on how you can eliminate risk.